magral/WhichChampion/ChampionSelection/README.md

 Project Thoughts:
-- A more appropriate to get the API key would be to host a config of some sort on a server, but for something so small it seemed unnecessary
+- A more appropriate way to get the API key would be to host a config of on a server, but for something so small it seemed unnecessary
-- For a production application I would have created a local file that saves the list loaded list of champions from the API.
+- For a production application I would have created a local file that saves a list of champions from the API.
 It would then only re-ping the
-API on a 2 week cadence on Tuesday (Riot champion release schedule).
+API on a 2 week cadence (Riot champion release schedule).